nickf33/coach-hire-site/README.md

 - Responsive design suitable for various devices and screen sizes
 - Interactive navigation with animated components
-- Multi-step booking form for easy travel arrangements
+- Multi-step booking form with autocomplete places (Requires a google api key)
 - FAQ section for quick access to common queries
 - Showcases available vehicles and services